Robustifying Algorithms of Learning Latent Trees with Vector Variables: Introduction

 The success of the previously-mentioned algorithms relies on the assumption that the observations are i.i.d.\ samples from the generating distribution.
 The structure learning of latent graphical models in presence of (random or adversarial) noise remains a relatively unexplored problem.
+The presence of the noise in the samples violates the i.i.d.\ assumption.
+Consequently, classical algorithms may suffer from severe performance degradation in the noisy setting.
 There are some works studying the problem of structure learning of graphical models with noisy samples, where all the nodes in the graphical models are observed and not hidden.
 Several assumptions on the additive noise are made in these works, which limit the use of these proposed algorithms.
-For example, the covariance matrix of the noise is specified in \cite{katiyar2019robust}, the independence and/or distribution of the noise is assumed in \cite{nikolakakis2019learning,tandon2020exact,tandon2021sga,Casanellas21arxiv}.
-In contrast, we consider the structure learning of latent tree graphical models with \emph{arbitrary} corruptions, where the boundness and independence of noise are not required \cite{wang2017robust}.
-Furthermore, the corruptions are allowed to be presented at any position in the data; they do not appear solely as outliers.
-In this work, we derive a bound on the maximum number of corruptions that can be tolerated and yet structure learning can succeed with high probability.
+For example, the covariance matrix of the noise is specified in \cite{katiyar2019robust}, and the independence and/or distribution of the noise is assumed in \cite{nikolakakis2019learning,tandon2020exact,tandon2021sga,Casanellas21arxiv}.
+In contrast, we consider the structure learning of latent tree graphical models with \emph{arbitrary} corruptions, where assumptions on the distribution and independence of the noise across nodes are not required \cite{wang2017robust}.
+Furthermore, the corruptions are allowed to be presented at {\em any position} in the data matrix; they do not appear solely as outliers.
+In this work, we derive bounds on the maximum number of corruptions that can be tolerated for a variety of algorithms, and yet structure learning can succeed with high probability.